 There are many trains that will take 40 minutes to get you between the two stations.
 Some are designated high speed rail on SJ Railways but others are regional trains.
 Additionally there are commuter trains that may be a bit cheaper but will take nearly 20 minutes longer.

-While I normally advise buying train tickets in advance, I’ll admit that I did not purchase advance train tickets when I visited Sweden.
+While I normally advise buying train tickets in advance, I’ll admit that I did not purchase advance train tickets when I visited Stockholm.
 I booked my train ticket to Uppsala that morning and purchased a return ticket to Stockholm while standing in the Uppsala train station.
 While I was able to complete the journey, it wasn’t seamless and I wasn’t able to get the return train I wanted because it sold out.
 Luckily trains are frequent, so I took the next (slightly longer) train back to Stockholm.

 Getting Around Uppsala